-According to the Centers for Disease Control and Prevention, there were more than 41,000 suicides in 2013 in the United States, or 113 suicides each day.
-About 20 percent of those who commit suicide are Veterans.
+According to the Centers for Disease Control and Prevention, there were 42,773 suicides in 2014 in the United States, or 117 suicides each day.
+About 18 percent of those who die by suicide are Veterans.

 Veterans can be at risk for suicide for a variety of reasons.
 Some are coping with aging, stress, or lingering effects stemming from their military service that have never been addressed.
-Many have underlying mental health conditions, in some cases aggravated by their military service, that increase their risk.
-Many recently discharged Veterans have difficulty with their relationships or their transition back to civilian life.
+Many have underlying mental health conditions or substance use disorders, in some cases aggravated by their military service, which increases their risk.
+Many recently discharged Veterans have difficulty with personal relationships or their transition back to civilian life.

 As part of its efforts to address this problem, VA has established a toll-free, confidential Veterans Crisis Line at 1-800-273-8255 (1-800-273-TALK).
-The hotline, staffed by mental health professionals 24 hours a day, seven days a week, has received more than 2 million calls (as of July 2016) since it was established in 2007.
+The hotline was established in 2007 and is staffed by mental health professionals 24 hours a day, seven days a week.
+It has received more than 3 million calls as of September 2017, and has initiated the dispatch of emergency services to callers in imminent crisis more than 84,000 times.
 VA also offers a texting service at #838255.

-Veterans and their families can chat online with trained counselors at www.VeteransCrisisLine.net.
+Veterans and their families can also chat online with trained counselors at www.VeteransCrisisLine.net.
+Since November 2011, the Veterans Crisis line has answered nearly 359,000 chat requests and nearly 78,000 texts.
 Registration with VA or enrollment in VA health care is not necessary.
-VA also has full-time suicide prevention coordinators at each of its 144 hospitals.
+VA also has full-time suicide prevention coordinators at each of its 145 hospitals.

 The MIRECC's website also offers a suicide attempt survivor family resource guide, and guides to talking to children about suicide attempts in their family.
 Both products are available in English and Spanish.

-VA is also part of the Military Suicide Research Consortium, a partnership that manages studies to increase knowledge on topics such as risk assessment, treatment, and prevention, as they pertain to suicidal behavior in the military and among Veterans.
+VA is also part of the Military Suicide Research Consortium, a partnership with DoD that manages studies to increase knowledge on topics such as risk assessment, treatment, and prevention as they pertain to suicidal behavior in the military and among Veterans.

-In 2016, VA Under Secretary for Health Dr. David Shulkin announced a number of additional steps the department is taking to reduce Veteran suicide.
+In 2016, Dr. David Shulkin, then VA's Under Secretary for Health and today the agency's Secretary, announced several additional steps the department is taking to reduce Veteran suicide.
 These include:

-Times of crisis can be related to chronic pain, anxiety, depression, sleeplessness, or anger, or disturbing memories of combat service.
-VA researchers are taking steps to protect at-risk Veterans from contemplating, attempting, and completing the act of suicide.
+Times of crisis can be related to chronic pain, anxiety, depression, sleeplessness, anger, or disturbing memories of combat service.
+VA researchers are taking steps to prevent at-risk Veterans from contemplating, attempting, and completing the act of suicide.

-Investigators are exploring risk factors for suicide in Veterans and helping to improve risk assessments.
-They are also working to develop effective interventions and to identify crucial time periods at which to intervene.
+Investigators are exploring risk factors for suicide in individual Veterans and helping to improve risk assessments.
+Risk factors include behavioral health conditions such as depression; major stressful events, such as the loss of a loved one; and physical health problems, such as chronic pain.
+They are also working to develop effective interventions that could address multiple conditions at the same time and to identify crucial time periods at which to intervene.

-Other researchers are developing national systems to capture and manage data relating to suicide, attempted suicide, and suicide reattempts among Veterans.
-These systems will help investigators determine risk and protective factors for suicidal behavior among Veterans.
+Other researchers are developing national systems to capture and manage data on the overall population of Veterans relating to suicide, attempted suicide, and suicide reattempts among Veterans.
+These systems will help investigators determine risk and protective factors for suicidal behavior.

-Reports on suicide among Veterans—In 2013, VA released its first comprehensive report on Veterans who die by suicide.
+First comprehensive data on Veteran suicide—In 2013, VA released its first comprehensive report on Veterans who die by suicide.
 Before this report was issued, data on Veterans who died by suicide was only available for those who had sought VA health care services.